Kūdō: Regulations

 There are definitive base rules in Kudo.
 Although each tournament uses its own rules, they too are rooted in the base rules.

 Regulation used at Kudo world championships state that: the fight on the ground only twice and respectively no more than thirty seconds, and blows to the back and/or private parts are prohibited.

 The competitions are held on a 13x13 meter tatami mat with an internal 9×9 meter square, in which there is the fighting area.
 On the four corners of the contest area there are 4 referees plus one inside the tatami.

-The principle with which points are awarded is based on the strength of movies, since it is a consequence of the technique and of one's physical abilities.
+The principle with which points are awarded is based on the strength of moves, since it is a consequence of the technique and of one's physical abilities.
 Points are to be rewarded not by technique but by effectiveness, based on how much the opponent has felt the blow.

 The rating is from 1 to 8.
 The points, in Japanese, are called koka, yuko, wazari and ippon.
 They are worth 1 point, 2 points, 4 points and 8 points respectively (if the opponent scores 8 points he is awarded the victory).

 In addition, victory can occur by submission or choke-out, a knock-out or whichever fighter at the end of the match has scored more points.

 In the event of a tie, either a decision is made or another match takes place.